StyoKuok/StyoKuok.github.io/docs/getting_started.md

 # Navigations
-The urls of ervey material uploaded here will be set as hyperlinks and listed here as navigations.
+The urls of every material uploaded here will be set as hyperlinks and listed here as navigations.
 ## WEB DEVELOPMENT
 ### HTML & css
 ### Javascript